paypaldev/PayPal-JavaScript-FullStack-3Ds-Advanced-Checkout-Sample/README.md

 ```

 ### Capture Payment
-The `capturePayment()` function is called on the `onApprove()` callback from the PayPal button once a order has been completed.
-In this function, you can use the value returned to be store in a database or to do something else with it.
+The `capturePayment()` function is called on the `onApprove()` callback from the PayPal button once an order has been completed.
+In this function, you can use the value returned to be stored in a database or to do something else with it.

 Endpoint: `/api/orders/:orderID/capture`